neondatabase/website/content/docs/manage/projects.md

     ![History retention configuration](/docs/relnotes/history_retention.png)
 4. Use the slider to select the history retention period.
 5. Click **Save**.

+## Enable logical replication

+Neon's logical replication feature allows for replication of data to external subscribers.
+These subscribers might include platforms for operational data warehousing, analytical database services, real-time stream processing systems, scalable messaging and event-streaming technologies, change data capture (CDC) ecosystems, data pipeline orchestrators, among others.

+To enable the logical replication for your project:

+1. Select your project in the Neon console.
+2. On the Neon **Dashboard**, select **Settings**.
+3. Select **Replication**.
+4. Tick the **Enable logical replication** checkbox.

+Ticking this box initiates the setting of the `wal_level` configuration parameter to `logical`, which is the first step in setting up logical replication.
+Deselecting the checkbox returns the `wal_level` to the default `replica` setting.

+After enabling logical replication, the next steps involve creating publications on your replication source database in Neon and configuring subscriptions on the destination system or service.
+These processes are the same as those you would perform in a standalone Postgresql environment.
+To get started, please refer to our  [logical replication guide](/docs/guides/logical-replication-guide), which outlines the required commands and considerations for configuring your replication setup.

 ## Manage projects with the Neon API